arm-out/RayTracer/RayTracer.md

 If $\lambda_1, \lambda_2, \lambda_3,t \ge 0$, we have an intersection with distance between $\textbf{p}_0$ and $\textbf{q}$ being $t$.

-There will be cases where there would be different geometry infront of each other, resulting in multiple intersections per ray.
-In that case, we can take the closes intersection as we don't need to worry about the geometry behind since it would be convered anyways and we don't need to display its color.
+There will be cases where there would be different geometry in front of each other, resulting in multiple intersections per ray.
+In that case, we can take the closes intersection as we don't need to worry about the geometry behind since it would be covered anyways and we don't need to display its color.
 Once we get the intersections, we can color the pixels based on the normal of the geometry and get a silhouette of the scene

 ![silhouette](./screenshots/silhouette.png)